Slm-mux: Orchestrating small language models for reasoning: Abstract

 \section{Abstract}

 With the rapid development of language models, the number of small language models (SLMs) has grown significantly.
 Although they do not achieve state-of-the-art accuracy, they are more efficient and often excel at specific tasks.
 This raises a natural question: can multiple SLMs be orchestrated into a system where each contributes effectively, achieving higher accuracy than any individual model?
 Existing orchestration methods have primarily targeted frontier models (e.g., GPT-4) and perform suboptimally when applied to SLMs.
 To address this gap, we propose a three-stage approach for orchestrating SLMs.
 First, we introduce \NAME{}, a multi-model architecture that effectively coordinates multiple SLMs.
 Building on this, we develop two optimization strategies: (i) a model selection search that identifies the most complementary SLMs from a given pool, and (ii) test-time scaling tailored to \NAME{}.
 Our approach delivers strong results: Compared to existing orchestration methods, our approach achieves up to 13.4\% improvement on MATH, 8.8\% on GPQA, and 7.0\% on GSM8K.
 With just two SLMs, \NAME{} outperforms Qwen 2.5 72B on GPQA and GSM8K, and matches its performance on MATH.
-We further provide theoretical analyses to substantiate the advantages of our method.
-In summary, we demonstrate that SLMs can be effectively orchestrated into more accurate and efficient systems through the proposed approach.
-Project page and code: \url{https://slm-mux.github.io}.
+We further provide theoretical analyses to substantiate the advantages of our method. \homehl{Additional experiments show that the core principle of \NAME{} extends to open-ended generation tasks (e.g., HumanEval) and benefits other model classes, including frontier LLMs and domain-specific fine-tuned SLMs.} In summary, we demonstrate that SLMs can be effectively orchestrated into more accurate and efficient systems through the proposed approach. \homehl{The project page is available at \url{https://slm-mux.github.io/}.}